Elliott won't celebrate gifted Pocono win after Hamlin DQ

 NASCAR could hit JGR with stiffer points penalties and fines than Zervakis faced in 1960.
 The Associated Press reported that officials held up Zervakis’ purse of $1,275 after he won the race without a pit stop and “carried about a half-gallon of gasoline more than is considered stock in the technical ratings of his 1960 Chevrolet.”
 Joe Weatherly earned the win.

-The 27-year-old Elliott, the 2020 Cup Series champion and NASCAR’s most popular driver, said he was moving on from Pocono as if he did indeed finish third.
+The 27-year-old Elliott, the 2020 Cup Series champion and NASCAR’s most popular driver for four straight seasons, said he was moving on from Pocono as if he did indeed finish third.
 And he said he won’t ask for the trophy.

 “I’m not going to celebrate someone’s misfortune,” Elliott said.
 “That doesn’t seem right to me.
 I crossed the line third.
 That’s kind of how I’m looking at it.”